phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

     public function createAction()
     {

-        //...
+        // ...

         if (!$products->create()) {

-            //The store failed, the following messages were produced foreach ($products->getMessages() as $message) {
+            // The store failed, the following messages were produced foreach ($products->getMessages() as $message) {
                 $this->flash->error((string) $message);
             }